Sign In / Sign Out

 No relationship is perfect.
 That means that even healthy relationships involve conflict.
 In healthy relationships, conflict can be addressed respectfully and without judgment.
 Both partners are able to feel heard as they work to ascertain the causes of the concern.
 Healthy conflict does not involve yelling, belittling or shaming.

 It is common to compare your relationship to others, particularly when it comes to social media and how relationships are often presented in their best light via these platforms.
 All relationships are different and no relationship is perfect, instead of turning outward, turn inward to explore how the relationship is making you feel.

 Healthy partners trust you and the decisions you make.
 Unhealthy or abusive partners may require you to prove where you were or control who you can talk to.

 Healthy partners exhibit kind communication, even when a concern arises.
 Unhealthy or abusive partners may guilt-trip or give ultimatums.

 Healthy partners respect your boundaries.
 Yes, this means all of them: sexual, physical, spiritual, and emotional.
 Everyone goes at their own pace in relationships and everyone’s pace must be respected.

 Healthy partners support you in reaching your goals and care about what matters to you.
 Unhealthy or abusive partners limit or control you in a way that is not conducive to your goals.

-You may begin to notice some of these red flags in your own relationship, or a friend’s, but feel unsure about what to do next.
+You may begin to notice some red flags in your relationship, or a friend’s, but feel unsure about what to do next.
 It is normal to want to talk to someone to formulate a plan: